MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

     sock.close()
 ```

-In this example, the application activates Keepalive probes, which are sent to the server after 60 seconds of inactivity.
+In this example, the application activates keepalive probes, which are sent to the server after 60 seconds of inactivity.
 If there are five probe failures, the connection will be closed.
-Keep in mind that the socket-level TCP Keepalive probe configurations take precedence over any OS-level settings.
+Keep in mind that the socket-level TCP keepalive probe configurations take precedence over any OS-level settings.

 > [!NOTE]
-> The socket level TCP Keepalive settings configured through the application in the previous code listing will override the settings that you applied via the kubelet configuration earlier.
-If you don't set the socket level TCP Keepalive configuration values and only enable TCP Keepalive on the socket, the settings will default to the values set by the kubelet.
+> The socket level TCP keepalive settings configured through the application in the previous code listing will override the settings that you applied via the kubelet configuration earlier.
+If you don't set the socket level TCP keepalive configuration values and only enable TCP keepalive on the socket, the settings will default to the values set by the kubelet.

 If you are using .NET, the following code will produce the same result: